Atmyre/MCS2018_Solution/README.md

 <!--te-->

 # Solution overview
-This code trains different white boxes on data from the black box model, makes iterations of [FGSM attacks](https://arxiv.org/pdf/1412.6572.pdf) and genetic one-pixel attacks on the white boxes:
+This code trains different white boxes on data from the black box model, makes iterations of [FGSM attacks](https://arxiv.org/pdf/1412.6572.pdf) with heuristics and genetic one-pixel attacks on the white boxes:<br/>
 ![pipeline](pipeline.jpg)

 # How to reproduce